pimsmath/onlinecourses2020/content/courses/2025-2026/computational-biology/index.md

 ---

+### Class Schedule
+  * TBA

 ### Remote Access
 We will use zoom for each lecture.
 Course notes will be distributed in advance and lecture notes will be distributed after each lecture.

+### Availability
+This course may be open to students from universities outside of the PIMS network.